-India's longstanding parliamentary democracy and liberal economic policies make it a safer destination than many emerging markets.
-But the country's unstable geopolitical environment and instances of terrorism pose risks that should be considered before investing.
+The country has a longstanding parliamentary democracy and liberal economic policies that make it a safer place than many other rising markets.
+But the country's unstable geopolitical environment poses risks that you should think about before you invest.

 The benefits of investing in India include:

 - Positive Demographics: The country has a youthful, educated, and growing workforce that should help support growth.
 This assumes that the country's educational system teaches how to advance its economy over time.

 - Strong Economic Growth: The country has a strong growth rate, particularly in the information technology and business process outsourcing sectors.
-These continue to be among the largest sectors of the global economy as a whole.
+These are still the largest sectors of the global economy as a whole.

 The risks of investing in India include:

-- Geopolitical Instability.
-India is located in a somewhat unstable geopolitical region and has witnessed several terrorist attacks on its soil.
+- Geopolitical Instability: It is located in a somewhat shaky geopolitical region with many terrorist attacks on its soil.
 While these attacks haven't derailed its economy, they create short-term risks that you should consider.

-There are many different ways to invest in India, ranging from U.S.-listed exchange-traded funds (ETFs) to securities listed on its own Bombay Stock Exchange (BSE) and National Stock Exchange of India (NSE) that you can trade on.
-ETFs represent the easiest ways to gain exposure without worrying about the legal and tax implications of buying American Depository Receipts (ADRs) and foreign-traded securities.
+There are many different ways to invest in India.
+You can choose from U.S.-listed exchange-traded funds (ETFs) to securities listed on the Bombay Stock Exchange (BSE).
+There is also the National Stock Exchange of India (NSE) that you can trade on.
+ETFs represent the easiest ways to access markets without worrying about the legal and tax issues of buying ADRs and foreign-traded securities.